rocky-linux/documentation/docs/guides/admin_guide/01-presentation.md

 **Objectives** : In this chapter you will learn how to:

-:heavy_check_mark: Describe the features and possible architectures of an operating system; \
+- :heavy_check_mark: Describe the features and possible architectures of an operating system
-:heavy_check_mark: Recount the history of UNIX and GNU/Linux; \
+- :heavy_check_mark: Recount the history of UNIX and GNU/Linux
-:heavy_check_mark: Choose the right Linux distribution for your needs; \
+- :heavy_check_mark: Choose the right Linux distribution for your needs
-:heavy_check_mark: Explain the philosophy of free and opensource software; \
+- :heavy_check_mark: Explain the philosophy of free and opensource software
-:heavy_check_mark: Discover the usefulness of the SHELL.
+- :heavy_check_mark: Discover the usefulness of the SHELL.

 :checkered_flag: **generalities**, **linux**, **distributions**

-**Knowledge**: :star: \
+**Knowledge**: :star:

 **Complexity**: :star:

 **Reading time**: 10 minutes